wearhacks/stark_course_generator/README.md

 <pre>
 stark list <b>course_name</b>
 </pre>
-Shows the course content within the current course's context (see what you would get above right after starting the course).
+Shows the course content for the given course (as a file tree, with relevant information for each card).

 ### Run Your Tests
 You add tests in test files that come with your code cards.
-The files are generated when you create the card For the Arduino platform, those tests are based on Arduino Mock.
+The files are generated when you create the card.
+For Arduinos, tests are based on Arduino Mock.

 <pre>
 stark test <b>course_name</b>